 Today I’m going to show you how to make a Halloween Mesh Wreath using geo mesh and ribbon.
 If you like this project you may also like to see how I hung Witch’s Hats on my front porch as a Halloween decoration.

-It seems like every year I make a new wreath for my front door for Halloween.
-I don’t know why something about Halloween just brings out my crafty side.
 Usually, it starts because I decide the wreath I made for the previous year won’t hold up well outside, and I want to make one that’s okay to use on the outside of the front door.
-Then I decide I don’t want to hang it outside and I’m back to the drawing board.
+Then I decided I didn’t want to hang it outside, so I returned to the drawing board.

 About the Mesh Eyeball Wreath